-This is the first article of many where I will try to actually give some hard evidence of how many are making money, who are making money and how much, for good or worse.
+This is the first article, of many, where I will try to actually give some hard evidence of how many are making money day trading, and how much, for good or worse.

-Having said that, this is no easy way to riches.
+Let’s first establish some unfortunate facts: even though it is possible to make money day trading, it’s no easy way to riches.
 Most likely you will end up finding out this has been a waste of money and/or time.
 I think there are other businesses that have a higher and better survival rate than day trading.

 Right now I am in a dry spell.
 2012 is just grinding and I find it very hard to make good money.
 There are several reasons for this which I will get back to later.

 Let’s look at the summary of my own trading statistics from 2002.
-Hopefully the numbers can give some motivation for other traders.
+Hopefully, the numbers can give some motivation for other traders.

-This is my key numbers from january 2002 to may 2012:
+This is my key numbers from January 2002 to May 2012:

-- In total I have traded 2545 days
+- In total, I have traded 2545 days

 - 2182 days have been profitable (net after commissions), ie 85,7% (2011 and 2012 makes the average lower)

-- Two losing months: january 2012 and april 2012
+- Two losing months: January 2012 and April 2012

 - Worst day: 16th of august 2007, 22 154 USD in losses

-- Best day: 21st of april 2006, 37 246 USD in profits
+- Best day: 21st of April 2006, 37 246 USD in profits

 - Best year: 2008 (only 8 losing days that year)

-- Best month: october 2008, 220 000 USD
+- Best month: October 2008, 220 000 USD

 - Total number of shares traded: almost 170 million